JWxiaofa/News-Category-Prediction/README.md

 ![bar](Figure_1.png)

-First, I removed the categories with data less than 5000, then there are 11 categories left:
+First remove the categories with data less than 5000, then there are 11 categories left:

 ```
 {'POLITICS': 35602,